vEnhance/web.evanchen.cc/input/mentors.md

 ---

 This page contains a list of referrals for math competition training at various levels.
 They are divided into two categories:

 - Small programs offering either 1:1 instruction or small group lessons; and
 - Individuals offering 1:1 instruction.

 The lists below are in alphabetical order.
+Larger programs (not in the categories above) are not included in this list.

+Suggestions for additions to this list (including self-nominations) are welcome.

 # {{ hl("programs", "Programs") }}